Basic SEO Tips for Search Engine ranking improvements

 2: Meta Tag Titles

-Meta Tag Titles can be extremely useful to the SEO status of your website, but there are certain dos and don’ts.
+Meta Tag Titles can be extremely useful to the search engine optimisation of your website, but there are certain dos and don’ts.
 It is therefore extremely important to understand how to correctly use Meta Tag Titles.
 Title Tags are the most important of all of the Meta Tags when it comes to having a real impact on search rankings.
 Firstly, they are the only Meta Tags visible to the average visitor as they are found at the top of the browser.
 Meta Tag Titles are very useful for giving a specific page one main title for the user’s benefit but clarifying or simplifying that title for SEO requirements and for users who are switching between multiple tabs.

 3: Search Engine-friendly Page Names